IG Group: Markets

 IG Group offers a range of leveraged and investment products, varying by region due to differing national regulations.
-In EU, the company provides turbo warrants, while in the United States, through its acquisition of tastytrade, it offers options, futures, and cryptocurrency trading tailored to individual investors.
+In the United States, through its tastytrade subsidiary, it offers options, futures, and cryptocurrency trading tailored to individual investors.

 Management

-Tim Howkins, who served as Chief Financial Officer before becoming CEO in October 2006, led the company for nine years before retiring in 2015.
-Peter Hetherington succeeded him as CEO in October 2015, having initially joined IG Group as a graduate trainee in 1994.
+Tim Howkins, who was chief financial officer before becoming CEO in October 2006, led the company for nine years before retiring in 2015.
+Peter Hetherington succeeded him as CEO in October 2015, having joined IG Group as a graduate trainee in 1994.
 Hetherington stepped down in September 2018.

 In October 2018, IG Group appointed June Felix as CEO.
 Felix had previously served as a non-executive director for three years before joining the board.
-Due to health issues, Felix resigned in December 2023, and Breon Corcoran was appointed as the new CEO.
+Due to health issues, Felix resigned in December 2023, and Breon Corcoran was appointed as the CEO.